 7. The Pink Hat

 The Pink Hat by Andrew Joyner is a whimsical and lively story of a young girl who joins the march for women's equality, as a tribute to the historic women's march of 2017.
 Adorably illustrated, you see as a pink hat travels from owner to owner until it eventually ends up with a little girl.
 The Pink Hat comes to symbolize solidarity and change, and is a reminder to all readers that you are never too young to start shaping the future you want.
-Gift this fun book to your little niece, nephew, daughter, or son to celebrate girls and women's rights and share the power of grassroots movements.
+Gift this fun empowering book to your little niece, nephew, daughter, or son to celebrate girls and women's rights and share the power of grassroots movements.

 8. Little People, Big Dreams: Rosa Parks

 The story of Rosa Parks is one that continues to inspire adults and little ones to be positive changemakers in the world!
 Little People, Big Dreams: Rosa Parks tells the story of the bold activist Rosa Parks who fought for equality, beginning with her as a child with a vision for a better world.
 We love how Lisbeth Kaiser captures young readers' attention with her engaging writing style that kids ages 5-8 can relate to and understand.
+This is one of our favorite books about strong women.